esphome/esphome-docs/components/sensor/statistics.rst

 There are two categories of windows.
 The first category is a sliding window.
 A sliding window has a pre-defined capacity of ``window_size`` measurements.
 The component inserts sensor measurements until it has inserted ``window_size`` total.
 When full, this component removes the oldest measurement in the window and then inserts the newwest senesor measurement.

 The second category is a continuous window.
 This category of windows has a pre-defined capacity of ``window_size`` measurements.
 The component inserts sensor measurements until it inserts ``window_size`` total.
 Then, this component removes **all** of the sensor measurements in the window.
-If ``window_size`` is set to ``0``, then the window is **never** reset.
+If ``window_size`` is set to ``0``, then the window is **never** automatically reset.

 Instead of inserting individual measurements, the component can first combine several sensor measurements into a chunk.
 When this chunk exceeds ``chunk_size`` sensor measurements or ``chunk_duration`` time has passed, this component adds that chunk to the window.
-This approach saves memory for sliding windows, as memory does not hold every individual sensor measurement but only stores several sensor measurements combined into the chunk.
+This approach saves memory for sliding windows, as memory does not hold every individual sensor measurement but only stores several sensor measurements combined into a single chunk.
 For continuous windows, this improves accuracy for significantly large windows.

 If you want to collect statistics from a significant number of measurements (potentially unlimited), use a ``continuous_long_term`` type.
 It uses slightly more memory and is slightly slower but is numerically more accurate than a ``continuous`` type.
 A ``continuous`` type uses very little memory and is extremely fast.
 However, it may lose accuracy with significantly large windows.
 A rough rule of thumb is to use ``continuous_long_term`` if you are collecting data that include more than several thousand measurements.